Herring Creek Dome Rock Climbing

 There are many multipitch climbing opportunities here, many trad, many mixed, and also some other sport routes around in the area.
 There are also more things to boulder on than anywhere in the area except perhaps Donner Summit.

-This is a great place for an more adavanced climber to bring a beginner to learn multipitch climbing, as there are routes starting out at only 5.0.
+This is a great place for an more advanced climber to bring a beginner to learn multipitch climbing, as there are routes starting out at only 5.0.
 Climbs up to 5.11 exist, with the potential for many other tough climbs that need to be developed in rocks surrounding Herring Dome.

 Access to the main rock is unrestricted, though you will probably want a high clearance vehicle to get to Pinecrest Peak.
 A regular vehicle will make it to the approach to the base, though it might be slow going for the last several miles.
-Decending off the rock is a fairly simple downclimb walking around the face of the rock in a talus field.
+Descending off the rock is a fairly simple downclimb walking around the face of the rock in a talus field.

 There are several ways of approaching Herring Creek Dome, none of which are a simple walk in the park.